cshum/imagor-studio/BUILD.md

 # Build Guide for Imagor Studio

-This document provides comprehensive build instructions for the Imagor Studio project.
+This document provides build instructions for the Imagor Studio project.

 ## Quick Start